emilyzhou112/emilyzhou112.github.io/index.md

 ## [Reflections on Geospatial Research](pages/blogs.md)

 This section delves into key reflections on the evolving landscape of geospatial research.
-The discussions cover the transformative role of open-source GIScience, the debates around whether GIS is a tool or a science highlight its dual role in advancing spatial theory and inquiry, the importance of reproducibility, uncertainty, as well as the ethical considerations in geographic research, particularly within contexts like vulnerability modeling and Volunteered Geographic Information (VGI) during crises.
+The discussions cover the transformative role of open-source GIScience, the importance of reproducibility, uncertainty, as well as the ethical considerations in geographic research, particularly within contexts like vulnerability modeling and Volunteered Geographic Information (VGI) during crises.

 ---